AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/workspace-templates.md

 ---
 title: List of workspace templates
 description: A workspace is a collection of operational record types and taxonomies used by a team and represents the team's work lifecycle.
 Maestro comes with a set of templates to get you started with basic record types, taxonomies, and fields when you are building your workspace.
 hide: yes
+hidefromtoc: yes
 ---

 <!--update the metadata with real information when making this available in TOC and in the left nav: